grifferz/pah-irc/README.md

 aren't necessarily meant to be quick-fire anyway because *they are never going to end*.
 Players who know they need to stop playing (e.g. because they aren't going to be on IRC for a while) can be helpful by explicitly resigning.

+We tried for a while with 24 hours as the turnclock, but we found that some regular weekday players who don't IRC at weekends ended up getting kicked out.
+So, now we're trying 72 hours (3 days).

 ## Card packs